Legal

 9. Refund and Cancelation Policy.
 ACW’s cancelation policy can be found at https://www.airculinaireworldwide.com/cancelation-policy/.
 Refunds may be offered within the first thirty days of your purchase.
 If thirty days have passed since your purchase, refunds cannot be guaranteed.
 To request a refund, please email accounting@airculinaire.com

-Universal Weather and Aviation, LLC and its worldwide subsidiaries (“Universal”, also referred to as “we”, “us”, “our”) are providing this privacy policy to inform you (“you” refers to any entity or person who is not a Universal employee) regarding our collection, use, disclosure, and storage of data about you that we collect via our websites, mobile applications, telephone, facsimile, email or otherwise.
-Our primary goals in collecting data are to provide superior products and services to our clients, to contact companies and individuals who have indicated an interest in Universal, and to enable effective use of an informative Universal® website.
+Universal Weather and Aviation, LLC and its worldwide subsidiaries (“Universal”, also referred to as “we”, “us”, “our”) are providing this privacy policy to inform you (“you” refers to any entity or person who is not a Universal employee) regarding our collection, use, disclosure, and storage of data about you that we collect via our websites, mobile applications and social media.
+Our primary goals in collecting data are to contact companies and individuals who have indicated an interest in Universal, and to enable effective use of an informative Universal® website.

 DATA WE COLLECT